How To Find Ph Of Buffer Solution

 Understanding the Henderson-Hasselbalch Equation

 The Henderson-Hasselbalch equation is the cornerstone for calculating the pH of a buffer solution.
-It elegantly relates the pH of a buffer to the pKa of the weak acid and the ratio of the concentrations of the conjugate base and acid.
+In practice, it elegantly relates the pH of a buffer to the pKa of the weak acid and the ratio of the concentrations of the conjugate base and acid.
 This equation simplifies pH calculations, making it accessible to scientists and students alike.

 For an acid buffer: